neufeld/lab-server-training/tutorials/conda/README.md

 ```

 ## Wrap-up
 That's your basic tutorial for using conda and BLAST!
-In summary (and outlook):
+In summary (and to note for the future):
 - Now that miniconda is installed on your server account, you can easily install software tools for bioinformatics purposes
 - If you want to install a new tool on the server, always check first to see if it has a conda install option (more and more tools do these days).
 It will save you lots of time.
 - Running programs on the server is fairly simple.
 Type the program name followed by flags and/or arguments, then hit enter.
 The help page for each software tools will give you guidance on how to use it.